Sauk River (Minnesota)

 The Sauk River is a 122 mi tributary of the Mississippi River in central Minnesota in the United States.
 It drains small lakes in Stearns County.
 In the Ojibwe language it is called Ozaagi-ziibi, meaning "River of the Sauks".

-It issues from Lake Osakis on the Todd County line and flows east through Guernsey Lake, Little Sauk Lake and Juergens Lake, then south through Sauk Lake and past Sauk Centre, southeast past Melrose and Richmond, then northeast through Cedar Island Lake and Zumwalde Lake, past Cold Spring and Waite Park to the Mississippi River 2 mi north of St. Cloud.
+It issues from Lake Osakis on the Todd County / Stearns County line.
+During times of low water in Lake Osakis, water can be diverted into the lake across the divide from the Long Prairie River, joining the watershed of the Sauk River with that of the Crow Wing River.
+The Sauk River then flows east through Guernsey Lake, Little Sauk Lake and Juergens Lake, then south through Sauk Lake and past the city of Sauk Centre.
+The river continues southeast past Melrose and Richmond, then northeast through Cedar Island Lake and Zumwalde Lake, past Cold Spring and Waite Park, and discharges in to the Mississippi River 2 mi north of St. Cloud.